 This increase in the average age resulted in setting up our first veterans’ team, the Centurions, in season 2012-13.

-Currently we have nine men’s sides and nine ladies sides competing in various leagues.
+Currently we have nine men’s sides and ten ladies sides competing in various leagues.
 The men’s sides play in both the South and Surrey League and the London League.
 The ladies teams all play in the South and Surrey League.
 Both the Men’s 1s and Ladies 1s play in their respective South League.